mhndaz/Wazuh-Based-SIEM/README.md

 ---

-# Step 2 — Verify Wazuh Agent Connectivity

-Ensure:
-- The Wazuh agent is installed
-- The endpoint is connected to the Wazuh manager
-- Windows Security logs are being collected

-You should already see authentication events in the dashboard.

----

-# Step 3 — Install CrackMapExec on Kali Linux
+# Step 2 — Install CrackMapExec on Kali Linux

 Update the system: